A Tibetan-American Family: A Literary Novel

 Coleman, Graham, et al. A Handbook of Tibetan Culture: A Guide to Tibetan Centres and Resources throughout the World.
 Boston: Shambhala Press, 1994.

 This comprehensive source includes introductions to the histories of the five major cultural traditions of Tibet, a glossary of key Tibetan Buddhist Sanskrit terms, and even an international resource directory including lamas, museums, scholars, and spiritual communities.
 It will provide me with a broad knowledge of basic information on Tibet, as well as people in the area who I can contact for the purpose of personal interviews and fact-checking.

 Craig, Mary.
 Tears of Blood: A Cry for Tibet.
 Washington, DC: Counterpoint, 1999.

-This account of the genocide and human rights violations associated with the Chinese occupation of Tibet sheds light upon a nonviolent people struggling for freedom.
+This account of the genocide and human rights violations associated with the Chinese occupation of Tibet sheds light on nonviolent people struggling for freedom.
 It provides information about the lives of exiled Tibetans and a comparison between the Tibetan plight and traditional colonialism.
 Craig provides insight into the modern Tibetan struggle: the survival of a culture.
 As I plan to take up this theme in my novel, I will draw upon some of Craig’s analysis as a basis upon which to build my theme.